Last Updated on February 1, 2025

 Health information.
 This may include information about your weight, height, health goals, blood pressure, medical conditions, or physical characteristics.
 This does not include information processed pursuant to HIPAA.

-Entities that we are legally required to share with pursuant to law; service providers; our affiliates; and your care provider.
+Entities that we are legally required to share with pursuant to law; service providers; our affiliates; analytics and marketing providers; and your care provider.

 Inferences about you.
 This may include information about your preferences, characteristics, predispositions, behavior, or other trends that help us identify which products you may be interested in.